 - Play along with Eine Kline Nachte Musik

 Star Challenge Essential Music Vocabulary Grades 3-5

 Each student is responsible for learning core music vocabulary words.
 The list builds from third grade to fifth grade.
-There will be four “Star Challenge Quizzes” through the year.
+There will be three “Star Challenge Quizzes” through the year.
 100% on this matching quiz earns the “Gold Star Mastery” and the chance to autograph the music room bulletin board.
 Additional "mastery levels" can then be attempted in subsequent quiz periods.
 The goal is for every student to be confident with the vocabulary by the end of the school year.

 Click on the Star Challenge link at the top far left to see the words for all grade levels, and for quiz games!

 Music does so much for us as HUMANS!
 Check out http://broaderminded.com

 Did you know that the Pollock Center has a great offering of lessons, classes, concerts and programs for our students and community?

 Visit thepollockcenter.com to see what is happening.

 What is Music Education in Camp Hill?

 Standards-Based Music Education